Pathfinder - The Arcane Archer Handbook

 - Mithral Shirt: The best armor you can reasonably get unless you make it to +10 Dexterity modifier, at which point Haramaki becomes your best armor option.

-- Mithral Breastplate: Arcane Archers get proficiency with medium armor, but unless your spellcasting comes from bard or magus you'll suffer arcane spell failure while wearing a mithral breastplate.
+- Mithral Breastplate: Arcane Archers get proficiency with medium armor, but unless your spellcasting comes from bloodrager, bard, or magus you'll suffer arcane spell failure while wearing a mithral breastplate.

 Example Build - It Turns Out That Magus Was the Answer the Whole Time

-So, to summarize: 8 levels of Magus.
-If you really want to play an Arcane Archer, take two levels of it, then consider going back to Magus.
+So, to summarize: 8 levels of Magus (probably with the Myrmidarch archetype).
+If you still really want to play an Arcane Archer, take two levels of it to get Imbue Arrow, then consider going back to Magus.
 If you're absolutely set on playing the prestige class, stick it out for the full 10 levels, then go back to Magus.